 Are people with dementia eligible for a blue badge?

-Local authorities will continue to administer the Blue Badge Scheme and make the decision on whether a person meets the eligibility criteria for a Blue Badge.
+Local authorities administer the Blue Badge Scheme and make the decision on whether a person meets the eligibility criteria for a Blue Badge.

 How can I apply for a Blue Badge?

-Some councils use a different online or paper form.
-The online gov.uk form will direct you to the right place if this is the case.
+Some councils have a paper form available.
+If you need to discuss Blue Badge applications, the online gov.uk form will direct you to the right place locally.

 Who can automatically get a Blue Badge?

 There are some criteria that mean you are definitely entitled to a blue badge.
-Blue badges are automatically given to people who:
+This is known as being ‘Eligible without further assessment’.

 - Are registered as blind